realistiqrp/qb-restarter/README.md

 # qb-multicharacter
-Restart Announces for the QBCore Framewok :people_holding_hands:
+Restart Announces for the QBCore Framewok 💬

 # License